-Let's say I was thinking about putting together an expert roundup list post about website conversion rate optimization to be published on my blog, or on a guest blogging website.
+Let's suppose I was thinking about putting together an expert roundup list post about website conversion rate optimization to be published on my blog or on a guest blogging website.

-The Ninja Outreach software would then do a live search and generate results of relevant websites, pages complete with social and SEO insights and metrics, contact details, traffic and engagement information and more.
-See image below.
+The software would then do a live search and generate relevant websites, pages complete with social and SEO insights and metrics, contact details, traffic and engagement information, and more.
+See the image below.

-Once I have this information available, I can then start sifting through and add any appropriate sites, pages, etc to my custom prospects list for later on.
-See image below.
+Once I had this information, I could then start sifting through and adding any relevant sites, pages, etc., to my custom prospects list later on.
+See the image below.

-Other things I can do is import a bunch of URL’s that I might want to research, or export to CSV to view later on offline.
+I can also import URLs that I might want to research or export to CSV to view later on offline.

-OK, so once I have my list of prospects created, I can then begin constructing my outreach email template, or I can use one of the ready-made templates provided in my NinjaOutreach dashboard.
-See image below.
+Okay, so once I have my list of prospects created, I can begin constructing my outreach email template or use one of the ready-made templates provided in my NinjaOutreach dashboard.
+See the image below.

 Other uses for Ninja Outreach include finding -

 When you sign up to use Ninja Outreach, in addition to the software, you also get access to a host of tools and services, including -